 Building bigger and stronger shoulders is a difficult task, some people never manage it.
 Others do manage it, but it takes them longer than it should have.

 If you follow a stupid program long enough you will eventually get results!
-But hopefully you aren’t planning on following a stupid program, and you are looking for a efficient program that will get you good results in a short time.
+But hopefully you aren't planning on following a stupid program, and you are looking for an efficient program that will get you good results in a short time.

 To build any muscle there are three things you must consider, these are:

 Most people pay close attention to training, some people work on both training and diet, but very few pay any attention to sleep.